 With a PayPal Button

-Businesses can add a PayPal Buy Now or Pay Now button to checkout to provide a simplified checkout solution.
+Businesses can add a PayPal Buy Now or Pay Now button to checkout, providing a simplified checkout solution.
 To do this, you’ll need to log in to your account and navigate to the PayPal button page.

 Like Square, you can also use PayPal to create and send online invoices and collect phone and mail order payments through a virtual terminal.
 Check out our guide to the best virtual terminals.